lisrizo/Google-Data-Analytics-Capstone-Project---Video-Game-Sales/README.md

 Identify which platform(s) the game should be available on

 1.4 Stakeholders

-Gameo VP of Sales
+Gameoa VP of Sales

 Executive Director of Planning

 Game Development Staff

-Gameo data analytics team (my team)
+Gameoa data analytics team (my team)

 2: PREPARE